Typeface: Typesetting numbers

+Tabular figures

 The horizontal spacing of digits can also be proportional, with a character width tightly matching the width of the figure itself, or tabular, where all digits have the same width.
 Proportional spacing places the digits closely together, reducing empty space in a document, and is thought to allow the numbers to blend into the text more effectively.
 As tabular spacing makes all numbers with the same number of digits the same width, it is used for typesetting documents such as price lists, stock listings and sums in mathematics textbooks, all of which require columns of numeric figures to line up on top of each other for easier comparison.
 Tabular spacing is also a common feature of simple printing devices such as cash registers and date-stamps.

 Characters of uniform width are a standard feature of so-called monospaced fonts, used in programming and on typewriters.
 However, many fonts that are not monospaced use tabular figures.
 More complex font designs may include two or more combinations with one as the default and others as alternate characters.
 Of the four possibilities, non-lining tabular figures are particularly rare since there is no common use for them.

 Fonts intended for professional use in documents such as business reports may also make the bold-style tabular figures take up the same width as the regular (non-bold) numbers, so a bold-style total would appear just as wide as the same sum in regular style.

 Style of typefaces

 Because an abundance of typefaces has been created over the centuries, they are commonly categorized according to their appearance.
 At the highest level (in the context of Latin-script fonts), one can differentiate Roman, Blackletter, and Gaelic types.
 Roman types are in the most widespread use today, and are sub-classified as serif, sans serif, ornamental, and script types.
 Historically, the first European fonts were blackletter, followed by Roman serif, then sans serif and then the other types.
 The use of Gaelic faces was restricted to the Irish language, though these form a unique if minority class.
 Typefaces may be monospaced regardless of whether they are Roman, Blackletter, or Gaelic.
 Symbol typefaces are non-alphabetic.
-The Cyrillic script comes in two varieties, Roman type (called гражданский шрифт graždanskij šrift) and traditional Slavonic type (called славянский шрифт slavjanskij šrift).
+The Cyrillic script comes in two varieties, Roman-appearance type (called гражданский шрифт graždanskij šrift) and traditional Slavonic type (called славянский шрифт slavjanskij šrift).